 Pin an Android Jump Client from the Representative Console

-- While in a support session with the Android device, click on the Pin a Jump Client icon.
+- While in a support session with the Android device, click on the Pin as Jump Client icon.

-- After pinning, click the Refresh option located above the Jump Items list, and the Android device will appear as a Jump Item in the Jump Item list.
-If the Pin a Jump Client icon is gray, the Android Jump Client has not been installed on the Android device.
+- After pinning, the Android device appears as a Jump Item in the Jump Item list.
+If the Pin a Jump Client icon is gray, the Android Jump Client is not installed on the Android device.

-- Meanwhile, the BeyondTrust Jump Client app on the device should show the client as pinned with a date and timestamp.
+- Meanwhile, the BeyondTrust Jump Client app on the device displays the client as pinned, with a date and timestamp.

-Options are available for the Jump Client to be disabled if the device is relying on battery power or on data to connect.
+Options are available for the Jump Client to be disabled if the device relies on battery power or on data to connect.

 Email a Link from the /login Interface to Install and Android Jump Client